Programming Language Speed Comparison: Top Fastest Options to Consider

 F#

 FSharp, or F#, is a multi-paradigm programming language that encompasses functional, imperative, and object-oriented styles.
-It was developed by Microsoft and used for writing applications on .NET platforms.
+It was developed by Microsoft and is used to write applications on .NET platforms.
 It allows programmers to use both imperative and functional programming styles, which makes it popular among many software developers.

 High-performing components of FSharp include a managed memory model and flow-typed programming.
 It compiles faster than other languages but runs slower because it needs to perform garbage collection, which is a process of finding and removing the unused data from the computer’s memory to free up space for new data.